mike-sherman/imagereview.py/README.md

 ## Revision 9 adds
 * A button to create an animation of any days images with controlable framerate.
 * A progress bar for functions that can take some time.
+* Doesn't crash if the log file doesn't exist.

 ## Requirements
 * Python 3